Tiny-Earth/DemoSite/site/src/inclusive.md

 - Fill out anonymous surveys before, during, and at the end of the course with questions about scientific self-efficacy, identity, values orientation, and persistence intentions.
 Compare results across the semester.
 - Bring an item to class that represents how they see themselves with respect to science and discovery.
-- Find an image online that represents what they want to get out of your course.
+- Find an image online that represents what they want to get out of your course and share with the whole class, for example through Jamboard or Padlet.
 - Share one thing science-related fact about their lives (favorite science fact, most science-y hobby, why they are interested in science).

 !!! tip ""